QuantEcon/lecture-python.myst/lectures/cass_koopmans_1.md

 plot_paths(pp, 0.3, k_ss/3, [250, 150, 50, 25], k_ss=k_ss);
 ```

-Different colors in the above graphs are associated with
+In the above graphs, different colors  are associated with
 different horizons $T$.

-Notice that as the horizon increases, the planner puts $K_t$
+Notice that as the horizon increases, the planner keeps $K_t$
 closer to the steady state value $\bar K$ for longer.

 This pattern reflects a **turnpike** property of the steady state.